 This course provides an opportunity for students to explore science enrichment topics not emphasized in other science classes.
-Scientific problems, Bioethics, and controversial issues will be explored through literature review, writing student presentations, discussion within the class and interaction with community resource personnel.
-A course fee of \$170 is required to cover transportation, food and guides for field trips to Yellowstone and Glacier Parks.
+Scientific problems, Bioethics, and controversial issues will be explored through literature review, writing, student presentations, class discussion, interaction with community resource personnel, and independent research.
+A course fee of \$175 is required to cover transportation, food and guides for field trips; including Yellowstone National Park.

-Fees: \$175.
-Prerequisite(s): Three (3) Lab Sciences -AND- Concurrent Enrollment in year-long Lab Science or Science-related course -AND- application and selection is required.
+Fee: \$175.
+Prerequisite(s): Three (3) Lab Sciences AND- application and selection is required.